About

 2020

-The Pacific Islands Law Officers Network (PILON) hosted a live webinar on the effects of COVID-19 on cybercrime in the Pacific.
+On Tuesday 10 November 2020, the PILON Cybercrime Working Group hosted a live webinar on the effects of COVID-19 on cybercrime in the Pacific.
 This event was delivered in partnership with the Council of Europe.

 To view agenda: Download agenda